ivwdie/stract/README.md

 The modpack is in active development and at the moment there are ready-made assemblies that you can download!
 The modpack was created by Russian developer ivwdie.
 The modpack is completely free, but if you want, you can support the author with donationalerts, I will be grateful

+# !
+WARNING !
+At the moment, automatic installation works only on the standard path to .minecraft!
+IF you have your own path to .minecraft, install everything manually!

 ## Support

 Discord: ivwdie#3747